Nonthanan23/Connect4ts/README.md

 Installation

 - first u git clone https://github.com/Nonthanan23/Connect4ts.git
--into vscode terminal
+- into vscode terminal
--cd into Connect4ts
+- cd into Connect4ts
--npm install
+- npm install
--cd into typescript and npx tsc
+- cd into typescript and npx tsc
--and then cd ..
+- and then cd ..
--after that run node dist/index.js
+- after that run node dist/index.js

 and here a vid of installation